Murder of Bridget Cleary: Psychiatric aspects of the case

 H. O'Connell and P. G. Doyle (2006) speculated that the murder may have been the result of Michael developing a brief psychotic disorder, which manifested as Capgras delusion, owing to the stress of managing Bridget's illness.
 This became a case of folie à plusieurs after he persuaded others that she had been replaced by a fairy.
 The possibility that others complicit in the murder had learning disabilities that allowed them to become convinced of the delusion's veracity was also raised.

 In popular culture

 An Irish nursery rhyme reads, "Are you a witch, or are you a fairy/Or are you the wife of Michael Cleary?"

+The Last Burning, by Cork playwright Patrick Galvin (first performed in 1974 in the Lyric Theatre Belfast; last performed by ThereisBear Theatre in 2012 Dublin's Smock Alley Theatre), is about the relationship between Michael and Bridget, and the unwavering conviction Michael has that his wife is a witch.
+The play contains fictional, ethereal characters, including those who goad Michael's beliefs.

 The Burning of Bridget Cleary by Angela Bourke and The Cooper's Wife is Missing by Joan Hoff & Marian Yeates, both released independently of each other in 2000, are historical accounts of the case that attempt to contextualize the murder with the belief in fairies in Ireland during the period.